UniversalDependencies/docs/_ruc/feat/Mood.md

 The indicative is the default mood.
 Both the subjunctive and the imperative most commonly describe the situation as prefered.
-Distinction between the subjunctive and the imperative is conditioned morphosyntactically: the imperative occurs in directives to second person singular, the subjunctive occurs in directives to all other types of addresses as well as in subordinate environments.
+Distinction between the subjunctive and the imperative is conditioned morphosyntactically: the imperative occurs in directives to the second person singular addressee, the subjunctive occurs in directives to all other types of addresses as well as in subordinate environments.

 ### <a name="Ind">`Ind`</a>: indicative

 The indicative mood is realized on finite verbs with the final vowel _-a_ or the perfective suffix _-ire_ and its allomorph _-ere_.
 It describes situations as true in the present, past, or future.
-In addition, morphology associated with indicative marking occurs in irrealis environments, such as conditional clauses.
-On actuality/truth/realis accounts of the indicative, uses in conditional clauses can be considered as fake indicative.

 #### Examples